Increased productivity, safety and security in farming operations

 KENWOOD equipment is used in the management of farming activities around the world.
 For example, the €300 million project by Al Dahra and the Serbian government to jointly develop 9,000 hectares of farmland to produce a range of crops, meat and dairy produce and the Public Access Mobile Radio (PAMR) network in Cape Town that numbers many farmers within its subscriber base.
 Read more about other users in sectors with operating characteristics similar to those in agriculture, including Forestry, Vineyards, Wildlife Parks and Construction.

-To discover more about the millions of KENWOOD devices in use by countless customers in hundreds of applications around the world, including the innovative, multi-protocol NX-5000 Series (NXDN, DMR, P25 and FM Analogue), NX-3000 Series (NXDN, DMR and FM Analogue) and exceptional value offered by the entry-level NX-1000 Series hand portable walkie talkies and mobiles, please click on the banners below.
+Please click on the banners below to discover more about the millions of KENWOOD devices in use by countless customers in hundreds of applications around the world, including the innovative, multi-protocol NX-5000 Series (NXDN, DMR, P25 and FM Analogue), NX-3000 Series (NXDN, DMR and FM Analogue), and exceptional value offered by the entry-level NX-1000 Series hand-portable walkie-talkies and mobiles.

-For more information on KENWOOD digital system solutions, including DMR Tier 3 trunking and Simulcast, NXDN Type-C, Type-D, and Gen2 trunking, click here.
+Click here for more information on KENWOOD digital system solutions, including DMR Tier 3 trunking and Simulcast, NXDN Type-C, Type-D, and Gen2 trunking.

 ► Please complete our Enquiry Form or contact an Authorised reseller